buffnerd/buffnerd/README.md

 - <b>Processes<b>
   - [Secure Windows Data Migration for an Enterprise Network](https://github.com/buffnerd/Secure-Windows-Data-Migration)

-<h3>In my current role, I manage our SIEM, Identity & Access processes, User creation/modification/deletion procedures, M365 Quarantine, Phishing Campaigns/Training, Endpoints, AUPs, SOPs and oversee the information security of our organization  by keeping our systems safe from the bad guys and our resources available to our users.
-I also write powershell and batch scripts to help automate these processes.
-See the links below to get an idea of some of the things I've accomplished with powershell and batch scripting.<h3>
 <h2> 🤳 Connect with me:</h2>

 [<img align="left" alt="AaronVoborny | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]